langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - Automated dependency scanning and analysis serve as essential tools to mitigate these risks.
 They function as vigilant sentinels, uncovering vulnerabilities and risks that might otherwise remain hidden within the system.
-  Reactivity won’t suffice; proactive measures are critical to pre-emptively counter threats [O'Reilly: 97 Things Every Application Security Professional Should Know][
+  Reactivity won't suffice; proactive measures are critical to pre-emptively counter threats [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]